edgarsuits/its_vs_gpt/README.md

 ## Introduction
 Welcome to the ultimate showdown in educational theory and artificial intelligence: **Innovative Teaching Systems (ITS) versus Generative Pre-trained Transformers (GPT)**.
-This series explores foundational and advanced concepts through a staged battle format, where each round delves deeper into the heart of mathematical and technological prowess.

 ## Round Zero: Exponential Equation Common Base
 ### The Arena